 The Welland Community Orchard is a joint effort between the Town of View Royal and the LifeCycles Project Society.
 We have over 100 varieties of rare heritage apples in our community orchard, and together with many volunteers we have been busily caring for and propagating selected varieties from our collection.
 Our trees have been grown using only organic inputs, and are free of neonicotinoids and other toxic sprays.
 We’ll be digging trees late February into March as bare root trees, so place your orders now to secure the future fruit harvest you desire!

-Trees are $40, with all funds being reinvested into our educational programming at the orchard.
-View Royal residents receive a 25% discount, and community groups are also eligible for significant discounts.
+Our trees are priced at $60, with all funds being reinvested into our community programming at the orchard.
+View Royal residents receive a 25% discount, and community groups are also eligible for significant discounts, please contact us to discuss details.

 From Oxfordshire, c.1740.
 All-purpose apple for both fresh-eating and cooking.
 Freezes well.
 Large fruit with flushed orange-red skin.
 Flesh pale cream, quite sweet, crisp, nutty, flavor.
 Harvest late Sept to mid Oct, good storage capability.
 Triploid, meaning pollen is sterile and can’t be used as a pollinator for other species.
 Partial tip-bearer.
-Vigorous, slow to bear, often biennial, but crops well.
+Vigorous, slow to bear but crops well.
 Mildew resistant.
-May get scab if rainfall heavy.

 A local heritage variety!
 Likely found by Rex Welland the founder of our community orchard.
 Help us to learn more about this lovely apple by growing it!
 Based on our observations over the past few years, we know it is early ripening, and has a yellow skin.
+Likely similar to Yellow Transparent.
 Well adapted to the region.

 Another local variety likely found by Rex Welland.
 Help us to learn more about this lovely apple by growing it!
 Based on our observations, we know it is early ripening, and has a greenish yellow skin with some russeting.
 It’s a very reliable producer and is well adapted to the region.
 Doesn’t appear to be a good storage variety – eat it fresh from the tree!